-Board effectiveness is monitored through the Chairman and by open discussion amongst members.
+Board effectiveness is monitored through the Chairman and by open discussion amongst Directors.
 External assistance is engaged to periodically provide structured evaluation of Board process and performance.
-In the reporting period, a formal performance review process of the Board, Committees and the Chief Executive Officer was undertaken internally by the Board.
+In the reporting period, a formal performance review process of the Board, its Committees, individual directors and the Chief Executive Officer was undertaken internally by the Board and the Nomination & Remuneration Committee.

 The Executive Management team participates in the Company's performance management and development process.
 The Chief Executive Officer is responsible for the establishment of roles, expectations and reviews with his direct reports at regular intervals throughout the period.
-In the reporting period, the Chief Executive Officer undertook a performance review process with his reports.
-Performance is taken into consideration by the Nomination and Remuneration Committee when determining Executive remuneration which is further discussed in the Directors' Report - Remuneration Report (Audited) as set out on pages 29 to 39 of the Annual Report.
+In the reporting period, the Chief Executive Officer undertook a performance review process of his direct reports.
+Executive Performance is taken into consideration by the Nomination & Remuneration Committee when determining Executive remuneration.